JuliusShade/Boutique-Interactive/README.md

 ## Contributions

 Contributions to the Dynamic Report Builder are welcome.
-Please read the contributing guidelines in the repository before making a pull request.

 Enjoy building your dynamic reports!